Cray-HPE/docs-csm/introduction/documentation_conventions.md

 ### Command prompts inside new shells

 Some commands open new shells when they are executed (for example, `chroot`, `kubectl exec`, `ssh`, and `sat bash`).
-When these commands are used, the prompt changes to indicate that subsequent commands are to be run inside the new shell.
+When these commands are used, the command prompt changes to indicate that subsequent commands are to be run inside the new shell.

 #### `chroot` example